 Pygmalion: Ballet with music by BU Classics Major Santino DeAngelo

-Santino DeAngelo, BU Classics major and local resident, this past 20-Oct had a new ballet score of his, Pygmalion, produced on campus.
+Santino DeAngelo, BU Classics major and local resident, had a new ballet score of his, Pygmalion, produced on campus.
 Choreographed by JoEllen Kuhlman (BU dance instructor in the BU Theatre Department) and conducted by Cayenna Ponchione (conductor of area orchestras), it involved performing forces that included BU and area dancers and instrumentalists.
 The ballet interprets the ancient myth of Pygmalion, a sculptor who falls in love with the statue he has made.